 Wentnor church, which is the local church for the Medlicott hamlet, contains several hatchments bearing the Medlicott coat of arms.
 One is fairly large as shown in the first picture below.
 Notice that the motto is the same as that shown in Burke’s for the Medlicott hamlet.

-The bottom right picture shows the crest on of the gravestones the following crest can be found.
+The bottom right picture shows the crest that can be found on one of the gravestones